deckaddict/a-ti-den/README.md

 - Extracting 83p files from a RAM-file could be nice.
 - Supporting other variable types than program-files.
 - Make it work for more calculators, either by improving AlmostTX or making a more general link port service in the emulator.
-- There is a pull request to improve the contrast handling in AndieGraph enabling fades.
+- There is a pull request to improve the contrast handling in AndieGraph enabling fades. (see my fork https://github.com/deckaddict/AndieGraph)
 - AndieGraph to get multitouch support.
-Pull request prepared.
+Pull request prepared. (see my fork https://github.com/deckaddict/AndieGraph)
 - Letting link port signals through to the speaker meaning that all cool sound effects that people have done can be enjoyed.
 </details>